ribasco/async-gamequery-lib/README.md

 ### Install from Source

 Clone from remote repository then `mvn install`.
-All of the modules will be installed to your local maven repository.
+All the modules will be installed to your local maven repository.

 ~~~bash
 git clone https://github.com/ribasco/async-gamequery-lib.git